 Components that Sell

-Email marketing is the biggest opportunity you’ll have to connect with new readers while offering a consistent means of providing new content, announcements, and future marketing efforts.
-The trick to email marketing is to keep sending, but not to spam, to offer quality free content via email, but not to over do it, and throughout all of this, to catch reader’s attention with snappy subject lines, well-placed graphics, and content the reader craves.
+Email marketing is the biggest opportunity you must connect with new readers while offering a consistent means of providing new content, announcements, and future marketing efforts.
+The trick to email marketing is to keep sending, but not to spam, to offer quality free content via email, but not to overdo it, and throughout all of this, to catch a reader’s attention with snappy subject lines, well-placed graphics, and content the reader craves.

 Paul is the Senior Copywriter at Lulu, responsible for all the words you see on our site (misspellings included).
 He also manages the community site – http://connect.lulu.com/en/ – and in his free time, he’s an avid reader and short story writer.